djeada/Linux-Notes/notes/kernel.md

 DKMS simplifies kernel module management with a set of specific commands:

-**Adding a module to DKMS**: Before you can manage a module using DKMS, you have to add it to the DKMS tree.
+II.
+Adding a module to DKMS

+Before you can manage a module using DKMS, you have to add it to the DKMS tree.
 For instance, if the module source is in /usr/src/module-version/, use the following command:

 ```bash
 dkms add -m module -v version
 ```

-**Building a module with DKMS**: After adding a module, you can build it using DKMS.
+III.
+Building a module with DKMS

+After adding a module, you can build it using DKMS.
 It's a necessary step before installation:

 ```bash
 dkms build -m module -v version
 ```

-**Installing a module with DKMS**: After the module is built, you can install it to your system:
+III.
+Installing a module with DKMS

+After the module is built, you can install it to your system:

 ```bash
 dkms install -m module -v version
 ```

-**Removing a module from DKMS**: If you no longer need a module or want to install a different version, you can remove the module from the DKMS tree and uninstall it from your system:
+IV.
+Removing a module from DKMS

+If you no longer need a module or want to install a different version, you can remove the module from the DKMS tree and uninstall it from your system:

 ```bash
 dkms remove -m module -v version --all
 ```

-**Checking the status of modules**: You can also use DKMS to check the status of all modules that it's currently managing:
+V. Checking the status of modules

+You can also use DKMS to check the status of all modules that it's currently managing:

 ```bash
 dkms status